-What Can a Handyman Do in New Fairfield, CT?
+What Can a Handyman Do Without a License in New Fairfield, CT?

 In Connecticut, most “handyman” work performed for homeowners requires a state Home Improvement Contractor (HIC) registration through the Department of Consumer Protection (DCP) unless a specific statutory exemption applies.
 Even with a HIC registration, you cannot perform licensed-trade work (electrical, plumbing, HVAC, gas piping) without the appropriate state trade credential, and many projects still require building permits through the Town of New Fairfield.